Two-dimensional gas: Classical mechanics

 In 1996 a computational approach was taken to the classical mechanics non-equilibrium problem of heat flow within a two-dimensional gas.
 This simulation work showed that for N>1500, good agreement with continuous systems is obtained.

 Electron gas

 While the principle of the cyclotron to create a two-dimensional array of electrons has existed since 1934, the tool was originally not really used to analyze interactions among the electrons (e.g. two-dimensional gas dynamics).
-An early research investigation explored cyclotron resonance behavior and the de Haas–van Alphen effect in a two-dimensional electron gas.
-The investigator was able to demonstrate that for a two-dimensional gas, the de Haas–van Alphen oscillation period is independent of the short-range electron interactions.
+An early research investigation explored cyclotron resonance behavior and the de Haas–Van Alphen effect in a two-dimensional electron gas.
+The investigator demonstrated that for a two-dimensional gas, the de Haas–van Alphen oscillation period is independent of the short-range electron interactions.

 Later applications to Bose gas

 In 1991 a theoretical proof was made that a Bose gas can exist in two dimensions.
 In the same work an experimental recommendation was made that could verify the hypothesis.